-have been granted but not constructed; 2.3.4. the location of existing power lines indicating any risk areas and proposed power lines as identified in paragraph 2.2.2; 2.3.5. location of roosts or colonies as well as potential roosts and colonies; and 2.3.6. location of vulture restaurants and land uses which could result in the availability of carcasses.
-2.4.
-The data collected as contemplated in paragraph 2.2.3 is to be tabulated and included in a spreadsheet using a template consistent with that envisaged by the national bird monitoring database once operational.
-2.5.
-The monitoring data must be uploaded to the national bird monitoring database once operational.
-2.6.
-The monitoring data must include as a minimum the following information: 2.6.1.
-GPS coordinates of vantage point monitoring sites; and 2.6.2. flights, including direction, height, date, time, wind speed, weather conditions, number of individuals observed and behaviour, including perching vultures; and 2.6.3. the findings of the surveys on Cape Vulture roosts and colonies including the size of the roost, the number of breeding pairs and the number of birds observed.
-2.7.
-The Cape Vulture Specialist Assessment must be undertaken on the preferred site and must identify and predict the following: 2.7.1. areas of identified high collision risk on the preferred site; 2.7.2. the estimated annual fatality rate of Cape Vultures, with and without mitigation, based on the findings of a site-specific collision risk modelling exercise; 2.7.3. the possible cumulative impact from the various wind energy developments in operation within a 30km radius of the preferred site, on the regional Cape Vulture population; the possible impact of the predicted fatality rate on the regional Cape Vulture population and that impact on the national population; and 2.7.5. areas not suitable for development based on the risk of impacts on Cape Vultures.
-2.8.
-The findings of the Cape Vulture Specialist Assessment must be written up in a Cape Vulture Specialist Assessment Report that contains as a minimum the following information: 2.8.1.
-A copy of the SACNASP registration certificate of the zoological or ecological specialist who prepared the assessment and a curriculum vitae demonstrating experience in Cape Vultures; 2.8.2. details including contact details of the zoological or ecological specialist; 2.8.3. a signed statement of independence by the specialist; 2.8.4. the duration, date and seasons of the assessment and the relevance of the season to the outcome of the assessment; 2.8.5. a summary of the findings of the site sensitivity verification report;
+- with that envisaged by the national bird monitoring database once operational. - 2.5.
+The monitoring data must be uploaded to the national bird monitoring database once operational. - 2.6.
+The monitoring data must include as a minimum the following information: - 2.6.1.
+GPS coordinates of vantage point monitoring sites; - 2.6.2. flights, including direction, height, date, time, wind speed, weather conditions, number of individuals observed and behaviour, including perching vultures; and - 2.6.3. the findings of the surveys on Cape Vulture roosts and colonies including the size of the roost, the number of breeding pairs and the number of birds observed. - 2.7.
+The Cape Vulture Specialist Assessment must be undertaken on the preferred site and must identify and predict the following: - 2.7.1. areas of identified high collision risk on the preferred site; - 2.7.2. the estimated annual fatality rate of Cape Vultures, with and without mitigation, based on the findings of a site-specific collision risk modelling exercise; - 2.7.3. the possible cumulative impact from the various wind energy developments in operation within a 30km radius of the preferred site, on the regional Cape Vulture population; - 2.7.4. the possible impact of the predicted fatality rate on the regional Cape Vulture population and that impact on the national population; and - 2.7.5. areas not suitable for development based on the risk of impacts on Cape Vultures. - 2.8.
+The findings of the Cape Vulture Specialist Assessment must be written up in a Cape Vulture Specialist Assessment Report that contains as a minimum the following information: - a copy of the SACNASP registration certificate of the zoological or ecological specialist who prepared the assessment and a curriculum vitae demonstrating experience in Cape Vultures; - 2.8.2. details including contact details of the zoological or ecological specialist; - 2.8.3. a signed statement of independence by the specialist; - 2.8.4. the duration, date and seasons of the assessment and the relevance of the season to the outcome of the assessment; - 2.8.5. a summary of the findings of the site sensitivity verification report: - 2.8.6. a description of the methodology used to undertake the data generation and assessment inclusive of the equipment and models used, as relevant; - 2.8.7. a summary of the findings of the Cape Vulture monitoring; - 2.8.8. a map showing the information required in paragraph 2.3 superimposed over the high-risk collision areas and areas not suitable for development as identified in paragraph 2.7.5; - 2.8.9. a summary of the findings of the Cape Vulture specialist assessment; - 2.8.10. an indication of the potential annual fatality rate, the cumulative annual fatality rate as well as the acceptability of the fatality rate;